 Edward II was crowned King of England in February 1308 at Westminster Abbey.
 Shortly thereafter, he abandoned his father’s campaign in Scotland and married Isabella (“the she-wolf of France”), daughter of King Philip IV of France in 1308.
-Meanwhile, things only got worse in Scotland as Robert Bruce gained back much of the land and castles ceded to England under Edward “Longshanks.”
-Eventually all that was left under English occupation was the Castle at Stirling which was beset by Scottish forces.
-Amidst desperate cries for reinforcements, Edward II finally sent a disorganized army north in 1314 to face the Scots for the Battle of Bannockburn, a brutal and bloody conflict, but ultimately Scotland proved victorious over a haphazard army, causing a crushing blow to England.
+Meanwhile, things only got worse in Scotland as Robert Bruce gained back much of the land and castles ceded to England under the rule of Edward “Longshanks.”
+Eventually, all that was left in English hands was the Castle at Stirling which was beset by Scottish forces.
+Amidst desperate cries for reinforcements, Edward II finally sent a disorganized army north in 1314 to face the Scots for the Battle of Bannockburn, a brutal and bloody conflict.
+Scotland ultimately proved victorious over England’s haphazard army.
+The loss was crushing.
 Edward retreated back south, defeated and humiliated, with his kingship now in question.
-The Battle of Bannockburn was to have lasting consequences for unification efforts in Scotland and Ireland – ancient conflicts which extend to the present day.
+The Battle of Bannockburn was to have lasting consequences for unification efforts in Scotland and Ireland – both ancient conflicts which continue to touch us in the present-day.

-In addition to his failures abroad, particularly in Scotland and France, the king also faced domestic turmoil.
-Edward II always had a rocky relationship with the barons.
-They had previously mistrusted his father, but they greatly resented Edward II’s appointment of his friend and possible lover, Piers Gaveston, to his earldom.
-In addition Queen Isabella resented Gaveston’s privileged relationship with the king (at their wedding ceremony Edward demanded to be seated beside Gaveston rather than beside his bride).
+In addition to his failures abroad, particularly in Scotland and France, Edward II also faced domestic turmoil.
+His rocky relationship with the barons threatened further instability.
+They had previously mistrusted his father, but they greatly resented Edward II’s appointment of his friend and possible lover, Piers Gaveston, to an earldom.
+In addition, Queen Isabella resented Gaveston’s privileged relationship with the king (at their wedding ceremony Edward demanded to be seated beside Gaveston rather than beside his own bride).
 At any rate, in an effort to oversee their interests, the barons established a “Lords Ordainers” committee as part of the new Parliament.
 They forced Gaveston into exile again, causing a split faction among the barons.
-During the course of the fight, Edward abandoned his pregnant wife, Queen Isabella, for a disastrous battle which forced him to retreat again and leave Gaveston at Scarborough Castle where he was captured and promptly executed in 1312.
+During the course of the fight, Edward abandoned his pregnant wife, Queen Isabella, for a disastrous battle which forced him to retreat again and leave Gaveston at Scarborough Castle.
+Gaveston was soon captured and promptly executed in 1312.
 After the demise of Gaveston Edward II maintained several other “favorites” at his court including the unpopular Hugh Despenser “The Younger,” an English noblemen whom the historian Jean Friossart describes as widely resented among the barons and a “sodomite.”

 In the end, Edward II became the victim of regicide.
 He was murdered while imprisoned at Berkeley Castle in 1327.
 Rumors abound as to the manner of his death, most of them perpetuated by chroniclers such as Ranulf Higden.
 As the story goes, boiling hot irons were shoved through his rear end, burning his insides while leaving his body without a blemish.
 Edward’s horrifying screams could be heard echoing outside the castle walls while he died in great agony.
 It was a reciprocal punishment for his perceived homosexuality (most notably with Piers Gaveston, but perhaps also with Hugh Despenser who was also butchered in a most grisly manner).
 Another theory is that Edward was pressed by weights and suffocated to death.
-Regardless, the new regime under Isabella and Mortimer likely made the order for the king’s murder.
-Queen Isabella then ruled as Regent of England, since her young son Edward was only 14 years old at the time of his father’s death.
+Regardless, the new regime under Isabella and Mortimer likely gave the order for the king’s murder.
+Queen Isabella then ruled as Regent of England, since her young son, Edward III, was only 14 years old at the time of his father’s death.

 For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, Peter Ackroyd’s Foundation: The History of England From Its Earliest Beginnings To The Tudors, the writings of Ranulf Higden, a contemporaneous biographer of Edward II, and Christopher Marlowe’s Edward II (1592).